 Ecological and economic perspectives

-SWEEP Director Ian Bateman, and Dame Georgina Mace, Professor of Biodiversity and Ecosystems, and Head of the Centre for Biodiversity and Environment Research at University College London gave a talk exploring some of the emerging methodologies used to measure natural capital and enable us to assess and measure ecological services and benefits more fully in economic analysis.
+SWEEP Director Prof Ian Bateman, and Dame Georgina Mace DBE, Professor of Biodiversity and Ecosystems, and Head of the Centre for Biodiversity and Environment Research at University College London gave a talk (below) in 2018.
+This explored some of the emerging methodologies used to measure natural capital and to assess and measure ecological services and benefits more fully in economic analysis.